-Restart your PC and boot from the flash drive or other media that you’ve created.
+Restart your PC and boot from the flash drive or disc that you’ve created.
 If you’re asked to provide a product key by Windows 10’s setup process, choose “I don’t have a product key.”
 Again, only people who have never upgraded to Windows 10 before on their machines should be prompted to provide a key, according to ZDNet.

 Clean Install of Windows 10 Back Up Plans

 There are two other ways to get a clean install of Windows 10.
-One of these methods takes a lot of time, but costs users with a genuine version of Windows 10 absolutely nothing.
+One of these methods takes a lot of time but costs users with a genuine version of Windows 10 absolutely nothing.
 The other involves spending money on the operating system upgrade.